Nynros/InternetSecurity/README.txt

 ------------------------------
 Visit https://www.passwortcheck.ch/en/ if you don't know how good your passwords are Choose all dictionaries
-Paste your password (exept the last digit) in the above field If the "Entropy" value is under "100" change your password Long passwords are not good passwords, complexity is key.
+Paste one of your password(s) (exept the last digit) in the above field If the "Entropy" value is under "100" change your password Long passwords are not good passwords, complexity is key.
-Try "Password0123456789" in the above field and check the "Entropy" value Use a password manager like ProtonPass (https://proton.me/pass) or KeepassXC (https://keepassxc.org/) Use the password manager as a password generator (20 characters with special characters) Use different passwords for every account
+Try "Password0123456789" in the above field and check the "Entropy" value Use a password manager like ProtonPass (https://proton.me/pass) or KeepassXC (https://keepassxc.org/) Use the password manager as a password generator (20 digits with special characters like #!)
+Use different passwords for every account
 Use a password generator like ProtonPasswordGenerator https://proton.me/pass/password-generator Use two-factor authentication (2FA) if avaliable (https://authy.com/)